Prime Minister Modi to chair Monday's Council of Ministers meeting amid reshuffle - ExBulletin

 Prime Minister Modi to chair Monday’s Council of Ministers meeting amid reshuffle

-The political upheaval in Maharashtra on Sunday as NCP leader Ajit Pawar joined the BJP-Shiv Sena government along with several of his party’s lawmakers and a number of closed-door meetings involving the BJP brain trust, including the minister of Interior Amit Shah and party chairman JP Nadda, reinforced the idea that a cabinet reshuffle is on the cards.
+Political change in Maharashtra on Sunday with Ajit Pawar jumping ship from opposition ranks and joining Eknath Shinde’s government along with some NCP MPs, and a number of closed-door meetings involving Home Minister Amit Shah and party chairman JP Nadda, have given impetus to the idea that a cabinet reshuffle is on the cards.

-Senior NCP MP and former Union minister Praful Patel, who ditched his longtime mentor Sharad Pawar to join his nephew, is seen as a likely candidate among the likely new central government ministers.
+Former Union Minister and NCP Senior MP Praful Patel, who ditched his Sharad Pawar to join his nephew, is seen as a likely candidate among the likely new central government ministers.

-With Ajit Pawar being sworn in as Deputy Chief Minister of Maharashtra, there is also speculation that Devendra Fadnavis, also Deputy Chief Minister and top BJP leader in the state, will join the central government.
+With the swearing in of Ajit Pawar as Deputy Chief Minister of Maharashtra, bringing the number of leaders holding the post to two, speculation is rife that Devendra Fadnavis, the Deputy Chief Minister in exercise and one of the main party leaders in the state, being moved to the Center.

-BJP sources said the allies will be represented in the cabinet whenever Modi decides to reorganize in his cabinet.
+The BJP sources said the alliance partners would be granted a place in the Cabinet whenever Prime Minister Modi decides to go further with the cabinet reshuffle.

-The fact that the period before the monsoon session of Parliament, which begins on July 20, could be the last window for such an exercise has added to the buzz of the reshuffle.
+Moreover, the fact that the period before the start of the monsoon session of Parliament, scheduled for July 20, could be the last period for the reshuffle has fueled the rejig buzz.

 The BJP’s organization, including in some states, could also see some changes as its top brass make their choices for key posts with the intensifying campaign for the 2024 Lok Sabha elections, sources said.

-Modi held a meeting with Shah and Nadda on June 28.
-This came after closed-door meetings involving Shah and Nadda, among others, to take stock of organizational and political affairs.
+Prime Minister Modi had held a meeting with Amit Shah and JP Nadda on June 28, after closed-door meetings involving the interior minister and party chairman, among others, to take stock of organizational and political affairs. .

+Notably, the cabinet reshuffle, if it takes place, will also be a factor in the upcoming Assembly polls.

 The BJP has made restless preparations for several state polls slated for this year, with Congress showing some rebound after its big win in Karnataka.